 Additional Key Points on Estate Taxes and Portability

-- Estates have up to 9 months after a person dies to file an estate tax return, but can, and often do, request a six-month extension.
+- Estates have up to nine months after a person dies to file an estate tax return, but can, and often do, request a six-month extension.

 - Estates that fall below the exclusion amount are not required to file Form 706, but they must do so to make the portability election.

 - Portability amounts are not indexed for inflation that occurs after death.
-As a result, a spouse who survives considerably longer could see assets appreciated beyond the available estate tax exclusion amount.
+As a result, a spouse who survives considerably longer than their pre-deceased spouse could see assets appreciated beyond the available estate tax exclusion amount.
 Accordingly, any amount in excess of that amount could now be subject to tax at 40 percent.